usnistgov/semantic-segmentation-unet/README.md

 - mask pixel value 0 indicates background/no-class
 - each input image must have a corresponding mask
 - each image/mask pair must be identical size
-- each image/mask should be square (width = height)

 Before training script can be launched, the input data needs to be converted into a memory mapped database ([lmdb](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database)) to enable fast memory mapped file reading during training.